mediacloud/backend/README.md

 This module is an simple *under construction* demonstration MediaCloud api client written in Python.
-It demonstrates pulling stories via the MediaCloud API, processing them via an event subscription to add metadata, and storing all the metadata to a CouchDB document database.
+It demonstrates pulling stories via the MediaCloud API, processing them via an event subscription to add metadata, and storing all the metadata to a CouchDB or MongoDB document database.

 Installation
 ------------

 Make sure you have Python > 2.6 (and setuptools) and then install the python dependencies:

-    easy_install -Z pypubsub
+    pip install pypubsub
-    easy_install nltk
+    pip install nltk
-    easy_install couchdb
+    pip install couchdb
+    pip install pymongo

 Install and run CouchDB to store article info (created a 'mediacloud' database):